-If it is to be retained in the file an amendatory paper, even though not entered, should be given a paper number, and appropriately endorsed on the file jacket, as by "Not Entered".
-See 714.01(b) for discussion of an instance of an amendment which is not retained.
+If it is to be retained in the file an amendatory paper, even though not entered, should be given a paper number and listed on the file wrapper with the notation "Not Entered".
+See Rule 3 and § 714.25, for an instance of a paper which may be returned.